AndresMGA/harmonica_react/README.md

             - passes new cursor position to <ScoreSVG>
             - passes new tab to <HarmonicaMoving>

-    If stepPlay=True it will trigger <AudioPlayer> pause at the end of the note event
+    If stepPlay=True it will trigger <AudioPlayer> play at the time received and <AudioPlayer> pause at the time of the next note in events.json

 ```